 Many medics, research professionals and health organisations look to us to to provide them with the necessary education surrounding NF by continually update our archive of information, medical research and current treatment regimes for them to access when required.

-Neurofibromatosis is a collective name for a group of conditions: Neurofibromatosis Type 1, Neurofibromatosis Type 2, Schwannomatosis and Legius Syndrome.
+NF is the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN) and Legius Syndrome.
 Three of the four conditions cause nerve tumours, and all involve health complications.

 NF2 is different to NF1 because people will need operations or other treatments for brain or spinal cord tumours.
 Also, people will develop tumours typically in the brain and spine.
 The hallmark of NF2 is the development of benign tumours called vestibular schwannomas (formerly called Acoustic Neuromas) which grow on both hearing nerves.
 These tumours can cause hearing loss, deafness, and mobility problems due to the pressure exerted on key nerves.
 Some people with NF2 have a few benign tumours on the skin nerves but, in contrast to NF1, have few, if any, café au lait spots.